-On 15th September, 1964 the new United Nordic Agreement was signed.
+On 15th September1964 the new United Nordic Agreement was signed.
 United Nordic was organized as an alliance where the four owners, Tuko Logistics, Dagab/Axfood, Unil/NorgesGruppen and Dagrofa, each held 25% of the company’s shares.
-The role of the company is to act as broker on behalf only of the owners and owners’ daughter companies.
-The company is a non-profit entity and works mainly with purchasing of imports and private label goods.
-The cooperation between the companies is agreed to be supported through tight collaboration between the national buyers and long term relationship with the suppliers.
-The UN office is today incorporated within the Swedish organization Dagab for practical reasons.
+The role of the company was to act as broker on behalf only of the owners and owners’ daughter companies.
+The company was established as a non-profit entity working mainly with purchasing of imports and private label goods.
+The cooperation between the companies was agreed to be supported through tight collaboration between the national buyers and long-term relationship with the suppliers.
+The UN office was incorporated within the Swedish organization Dagab for practical reasons.

 A fresh start and development of the Eldorado brand

 In 1968-70 the new private label brand Eldorado was established in United Nordic.
 The common assortment was Californian raisins, prunes, almonds, hazelnut kernels, desiccated coconut and rice.
 Soon also canned fruits from Australia, canned mandarins and apricots from Spain, canned tuna from Japan and asparagus from Israel were added to the assortment of private label products.